YanickJair/airflow_scheduller/README.md

 # airflow_scheduller
-Simple API using Apache Airflow to schedule multiple tasks
+A Simple API used to configure the airflow scheduler repo.
- * Load Data from DB
- * Save to an CSV file
- * Send the file to an SFTP server
+It receives an REST request with the DB and SQL query and perform some actions on the query to extract the columns's name.